-25 This requirement is often forgotten in the modern macroeconomic theories that are not a manifestation of behaviourist models.
+25 This requirement is often forgotten in the modern macroeconomic theories and modern behaviourist models are invariably subject to this requirement.
 Agent-based models, which have acquired popularity recently, wish to remedy this shortcoming.
 Kregel and Parenteau use Godley's stock-flow consistent models.